Top UK Immigration Lawyers with Over 5000 Successful Applications

 • Halting the employment of new staff.

-If you have concluded that redundancy is required and that the option of voluntary redundancy is not suitable or taken up, it is advisable to create a redundancy plan setting the options considered and the steps you will follow to ensure a fair process.
+If you conclude that redundancy is necessary and voluntary redundancy is not suitable or accepted, you should create a redundancy plan.
+This plan should outline the options considered and the steps you will take to ensure a fair process.
 Redundancy can be a lengthy process, including:

 • Advising staff of the risk of redundancies, how many roles may be affected, and what will happen next